Google Search Console, formerly known as Google Webmaster Tools is a mainstay in any SEO pro’s toolkit.

 The Benefits of Google Search Console

-So what, exactly, does Google Search Console offer digital marketers?
+So what, exactly, does Google Search Console (GSC) offer digital marketers?

-Next, Search Console enables you to remove content from Google’s search index that you’ve taken down from your website.
+- GSC lets you remove content from Google’s search index you’ve taken down from your website.
 That way, people won’t find broken links to your site in the search results.

-Third, Search Console shows you which search terms are drawing people to your website.
-That will give you the knowledge you need to optimize your site for relevant keywords.
+- GSC shows you which search terms are drawing people to your website.
+That knowledge gives you the insight you need to optimize your site for relevant keywords.

-Next, Search Console will inform you if your product detail is making it into the rich results.
-If not, you can take corrective to ensure a better user experience.
+- GSC will tell you if your product schema makes it into rich results.
+If not, you can take corrective action to ensure a better user experience.

-Also, Search Console will show you which websites are linking to your site.
-That will give you some insight as to your popularity online.
+- Search Console shows you which websites link to yours.
+That will give you some insight into your popularity online.

-If any mobile users are having problems accessing your site, Search Console will issue a notification to that effect.
+- If any mobile users are having problems accessing your site, GSC will issue a notification to that effect.
 That way, you can make design changes to ensure a mobile-friendly experience.

 When you’re ready to set up Google Search Console for your website, you’re going to have to do some technical stuff.

 It’s understandable if you’re not up to that task.
-In that case, you’ll have to hire a professional who has some experience.
+In that case, you’ll have to hire a professional.

-Once you’ve typed in the site URL, click “Add.”
+Once you’ve typed in the site URL, click “Continue.”

-The easiest, and most popular, is the method that Google will show you by default.
-That’s where you upload a simple HTML verification file to your site.
+Google will show you the easiest method by default, which is uploading a simple HTML verification file to your site.

 Once you’ve uploaded the file, click the confirmation link and Google Search Console will validate the existence of the file.
 Then, you’re all set up!